TeuryBazzo/golang-crud/README.md

 To run this repository you will need to run scrits on file db.sql on your postgresql

 ### Prerequisites
-You need golang instaled and postgresql instaled
+You need golang and postgresql instaled

 * Link go : https://golang.org/
 * Postgresql : https://www.postgresql.org/